SmarterApp/AP_IMRT_Schema/README.md

 </pre>

 ### Executable Jar
 In addition to using the Gradle plugin, this project creates an executable jar that can be used to run migrations.
-You will need to pass in the necessary JDBC url and user credental information.
+You will need to pass in the necessary JDBC url and user credential information.

 To build the executable jar (in the root of the project):